bitcoin-api/bitcoin-api-full-stack/README.md

 For the Bitcoin-API exchange API, just repeat creating an HTTP API in the same way you created the `bitcoin_api_core_api` API except using the exchange Lambda functions.
 You can name it `bitcoin_api_exchange_api_staging` or `bitcoin_api_exchange_api`.

-And there go!!
-Your very own Bitcoin-API API, exchange, and game platform!!!😃🤠🧐😎👁🎉🎊🥳

 #### Deploy API Demo Video

 Here is an example video of a live production API deployment.
 The website contents for [bitcoin-api.io](https://bitcoin-api.io) are retrieved using an [AWS Lambda](https://aws.amazon.com/lambda) function: